OlGe404/ansible-collections/olge404/os/README.md

 ansible-galaxy collection install -r requirements.yaml
 ```

-**NOTE:** When not using the requirements.yaml file, the version (branch) to install is specified after the `,` in the url.
+When not using the requirements.yaml file, the version (branch) to install is specified after the `,` in the url.

 ## How to use roles from the collection
-Each role has its own README file where the usage is explained in the `Example playbook usage` section, e.g. [distro_packages](roles/distro_packages/README.md).
+Each role has its own `README.md` file where the usage is explained in the `Example playbook usage` section, e.g. [distro_packages](roles/distro_packages/README.md).

 ## Local development and testing
 Local development and testing is done with molecule.
-The test instances are based on pre-build, publicly available container images, that are prepared to run molecule tests using this [playbook](shared/prepare-container.yaml).
+The test instances are based on pre-build, publicly available container images, that are prepared to run the molecule tests using this [Dockerfile](shared/Dockerfile.j2).

 ## Install local prerequisites
 We need other collections and pip packages for our test setup to work.
 They can be found in the [requirements.yaml](requirements.yaml) and the [requirements.txt](requirements.txt) file.